 Now, for each of these personas, what could be the talking points?
 Those can be put together in the persona document.

 The sales team is always in need of good content to shore up their pitch, but often doesn’t know where to find them.
 Maybe all the brochures, case studies and whitepapers are made available at someplace central, but if there is a blog post written a few months ago, the sales person might not be aware of it, and hence not able to use it.
 All relevant content can be presented as support material within the document as well.

 The benefit: Your sales team always knows what could be said to a specific persona, and have the right content to corroborate their points.

 You have a list of key accounts to target.
 How about finding more accounts in the same league?
 Your digital marketing team can create a fabulous lead magnet based on the unique knowledge you have.
 And run targeted campaigns on LinkedIn.
 You will end up with a new set of accounts that fit your ideal customer profile.

 The benefit: You are adding more accounts to your pipeline, and that should keep your sales team happy!

 Accounts that are not ready to buy yet need to be nurtured.
 They mustn’t fall through the cracks.
 So the digital marketing team can come up with various strategies to nurture an account.
 This can be through workflows that share relevant content from time to time, or by creating account specific content, and running ad campaigns to push engagement and views.
-You can use a host of tools to make this happen, but the centerpiece of this will be your content.
+You can use a host of tools to make this happen, and drive sales enablement, but the centerpiece of this will be your content.

 The benefit: Your sales team gets their hands on an account that is highly engaged with your brand.
 That makes things significantly easier for them, and shortens the sales cycle as well.